Data quality statement: News media in Australia series

 • contains an archive of historical radiocommunication licence data.

-• allows relevant changes to the Australian news market to be identified
+• allows gaps in the available data to be easily identified

 External data assets – General description of suitability